nawabahmadreshi/documentation/pages/getting-started/link-behavior.md

 | Twitter | Opens app via a URI scheme
 | Pinterest | Opens app via a URI scheme

-(*) Two notes about Safari paste-in functionality:
+(*) Note that when links are entered into the Safari address bar:

-1. Apple blocks all deep linking attempts and prohibits Universal Link functionality on paste in, so you have to redirect to App Store.
+1. Apple blocks all deep linking attempts and prohibits Universal Links from functioning properly, meaning users will always be redirected to the App Store
-2. Typing in a Branch link and manually adding query paramters in Safari will result in weird behavior due to [Safari pre-fetching](http://stackoverflow.com/a/37358674/5394680).
+2. Entering a Branch link into the address bar and appending query paramters may result in strange behavior due to [Safari pre-fetching](http://stackoverflow.com/a/37358674/5394680)

-(**) We recommend that if you're planning to have Facebook be your primary channel for Branch links, and most of the clicking users already have the app, that you configure [iOS Deepviews]({{base.url}}/features/deepviews/guide/ios/) or use a [Journeys app banner]({{base.url}}/features/journeys/overview/) on your own site.
-The 'Open App' call to action button will trigger the app to open via a Universal Link.
-We don't show a Deepview by default because if you configure them to always open the app, Facebook will pop open a modal 100% of the time asking if the user wants to Leave Facebook.
-If the app is not installed, the modal doesn't do anything and it's a poor user experience.
-Thanks Facebook.
+(**) If you are planning to use Facebook as your primary channel for distributing Branch links and most of your link clicks will be coming from users who already have the app installed, we recommend that configuring [iOS Deepviews]({{base.url}}/features/deepviews/guide/ios/) or using a [Journeys app banner]({{base.url}}/features/journeys/overview/) on your own site.
+The 'Open App' call-to-action buttons that are found on Deepviews and on Journeys app banners function as Universal Links.
+Branch does not display Deepviews by default because when they are configured, Facebook will always display a modal dialog asking the user to confirm that they want to Leave Facebook.
+If the app is not installed, the modal doesn't do anything and this results in a poor user experience.

 ### App - not - installed